kizniche/Mycodo/mycodo-manual.md

 A conditional statement is a way to perform certain actions based on whether a condition is true.
-Conditional statements can be created for both relays and sensors.
+Conditional statements can be created for both inputs and outputs.
 Possible conditional statements include:

 -   If Relay \#1 turns ON, turn Relay \#3 ON
 -   If Relay \#1 turns ON, turn Relay \#4 ON for 40 seconds and notify